 Diversity is a genuine strength here rather than a buzzword.
 The school describes itself as a "global community" and this is evident in the curriculum which embraces international perspectives.
 The Ofsted report from November 2023 rates the school as Good, noting that pupils describe it as a "beautiful community" where those from different backgrounds integrate seamlessly.

-The headline figures tell a story of consistent achievement.
-The average Attainment 8 score was 48.8, and 24% of pupils achieved Grade 5 or above in the English Baccalaureate (EBacc), compared to an England average of roughly 17-18% for similar schools.
+The headline figures tell a more current story of broad achievement.
+In the 2025 dataset, the average Attainment 8 score is 46.3, 49.8% of pupils achieved Grade 5 or above in English and maths, and 18.6% achieved Grade 5 or above in the English Baccalaureate (EBacc).

 However, the raw attainment figures only tell half the story.
 The Progress 8 score of +0.53 is the metric that parents should note.
 It indicates that teaching here effectively unlocks potential, taking students further than they might get elsewhere.